Marneus68/homeutils/README.md

 ## Uninstalling

-The various tools can all be uninstalled by running the following command as root.
+The various tools can all be uninstalled by running the following command as root:

     make uninstall